top of page

 Tara Bodong Foundation (Netherlands) is a charitable organisation that supports humanitarian projects in the Himalayan region of Northeast India.
 Our mission is to improve the living conditions of local people living in the area by helping girls get access to education.
 We do this through (financial and non-financial) donations, capacity building and knowledge sharing.

 Our main project is the Lumla Bodong Nunnery/ School for Girls, which provides a safe and loving home for vulnerable girls from mostly nomadic families spread over 50 tiny villages around Lumla.
 Lumla is a mountainous region located in the Tawang district of Arunachal Pradesh.
 It shares a border with Bhutan and Tibet (China) and is home to mostly Tibetan descendants.
 In addition to receiving a state-recognised education, the girls also receive lessons in Tibetan Buddhism with the goal of becoming Tibetan nuns and leaders in their communities.
+Our Committee members.

 The Hague2019.jpeg